 This study looks at research on the halal value chain (HVC) from 2011 to 2024.
 It highlights key themes, strategies, and measurable outcomes in this area.
 The findings show that interest among researchers is growing steadily.
 The topics include halal integrity, ethical branding, supply chain traceability, and operational innovation.
 Utilizing tools such as RStudio and Biblioshiny, this research charts the intellectual and thematic evolution of HVC, uncovering three strategic clusters: governance and certification, technological and operational integration, and market-focused strategies.
-These strategies are linked to economic outcomes (e.g., profitability, market expansion), operational outcomes (e.g., logistics performance, product quality), and social outcomes (e.g., consumer trust, ethical branding).
+These strategies are linked to economic outcomes for example such as profitability, market expansion, then operational outcomes such as logistics performance, product quality, also social outcomes such as consumer trust, ethical branding.